 By the end of this Handpresso review, you’ll be a bonafide, portable espresso machine know-it-all.
 So strap on those boots, my friend, and let’s see if this machine is right for you!

 The Handpresso Wild Hybrid ‘In A Nutshell’

-The Wild Hybrid is a portable espresso maker endowed with one of the most lightweight and compact designs on the market, thus living up to its name in portability.
+The Wild Hybrid is one of the most lightweight and compact espresso makers on the market, thus living up to its name in portability.

-This device looks and acts much like a bicycle pump – simply pump to 16 bars of pressure (this will be indicated by the “green zone” on the attached gauge) to generate pressure, and press the infusion button to force hot water through the espresso grounds.
+This device looks and acts much like a bicycle pump – simply pump to 16 bars of pressure (this will be indicated by the “green zone” on the attached gauge) to generate pressure, and press the infusion button to force hot water through the espresso grounds (1).

 What holds this machine back is its low flexibility in brew strength and the additional cost of buying gear to heat up your water.